joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/interactive/2026/06/10/us/federal-charges-university-of-michigan-pro-palestinian-protest.html

 **Trump Says He’s ‘Not Looking to Renew’ Canada-Mexico Trade Deal**\
-`The president’s comments come at a crucial moment in talks between the three countries over the renewal of their free-trade agreement.`\
+`The president’s comments come at a crucial moment in talks among the three countries over the renewal of their free-trade agreement.`\
 https://www.nytimes.com/2026/06/10/world/canada/trump-canada-mexico-trade-deal-usmca.html

 **Antonio Gracias, Elon Musk’s Friend, Is Set to Reap Billions From SpaceX’s IPO**\